Use the Save as shortcut in Excel by pressing F12 or Ctrl + S. Reach the function through the File Tab or Quick Access Toolbar.

 “Save As” Shortcut – Final words

-- Place your macros to Personal.xlsb file.
+• Place your macros in Personal.xlsb file.
 The standard Excel file type (.xlsx) has limits.
 From now the macro or shortcut is reusable.

 We hope that today’s guide on Save As Shortcut in Excel was useful.
-Choose your preferred method: use the F12 shortcut, place the command to QAT or Ribbon.
-We’ve just introduced some VBA code snippets to managed the shared Workbooks topic.
+Choose your preferred method: use the F12 shortcut and place the command to QAT or Ribbon.
+We’ve just introduced some VBA code snippets to manage the shared Workbooks topic.

 If you want to learn more about shortcuts, read our favorite articles below: